-Nick Hanks, having studied Archaeology at Bristol University and Drama at Warwick University, is ideally suited for scripting of historical subjects for presentation or recording, by him or by others.
+Nick Hanks, having studied Archaeology at Bristol University and Drama at Warwick University, is ideally suited for scripting and leading heritage guided walks.
+He also gives training in the Art of Tourguiding.

 His speciality is presenting the material in-situ, “where it happened”.
 Using the atmosphere of the setting, and putting it, rather than himself, centre stage.